Cham-e Heydar, Isfahan

-Cham-e Heydar (چم حيدر, also Romanized as Cham-e Ḩeydar) is a village in Cham Kuh Rural District, Bagh-e Bahadoran District, Lenjan County, Isfahan Province, Iran.
-At the 2006 census, its population was 752, in 203 families.
+Cham-e Heydar (چم حيدر) (Note: Also romanized as Cham-e Ḩeydar) is a village in Cham Kuh Rural District of Bagh-e Bahadoran District in Lenjan County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 752 in 203 households.
+The following census in 2011 counted 489 people in 143 households.
+The 2016 census measured the population of the village as 468 people in 150 households.